Brxtty/Trap_Store-Bot/README.md

 # How to use

+Go in the index.js an put your Token of your Bot

-first type in your cmd promt
+then type in your cmd promt
 ```
 npm i .
 ```